Melis34/HashBash/README.md

 # HashBash
-A tool to experiment with diffrent hash functions.
+A collection of tools to experiment with diffrent hash functions.
+Made during internship.
+A lot of the tools are specially made for myself and may seem a little unnecessary, but they helped me understand the SHA-256 hash function further.

 ## Why
 The tools are made to experiment with hash functions.